Are You Using The Right Ice Melt Near A Well Or Water Reservoir?

 Salt applied during storms often gets shoveled into snowbanks.
 When these melt, the salt gets washed into ditches or storm drains and ends up in the water supply.

 2- Rock Salt And Ice Melt Contain Chemicals

 Rock salt is 98% sodium chloride.
-Almost all ice melt in the market contain chloride in one or the other form like- sodium chloride, calcium chloride, magnesium chloride, etc.
+Almost all ice melt in the market contains chloride in one or the other form like- sodium chloride, calcium chloride, magnesium chloride, etc.